KhanyaSotashe/Khanyasotashe/README.md

 ## About Me

 I'm an IT graduate with an Advanced Diploma in Information Technology which I obtained at Nelson Mandela University.
-I am mainly focused on IT Support where I can get hands on experience with on premises Active Directory maintainence then later on transition into cloud where I already have foundational knowledge with the Azure Fundamentals certification.
+I am mainly focused on IT Support where I can get hands on experience with on premises Active Directory maintainence in which I currently have 1 year of experience then later on transition into cloud where I already have foundational knowledge with the Azure Fundamentals certification.

 I'm currently: